Too Much Light Makes the Baby Go Blind is our ongoing, ever-changing attempt to perform 30 plays in 60 minutes. We do it every Friday and Saturday.

 1) You are who you are.

 We don’t pretend to be anyone we’re not.
-I’m me and you’re you.
+We are we and you are you.

 2) You are where you are.

 Let’s face it, we’re not going to spend the money to trick you into thinking we’re trapped in the belly of a whale, or the rock’em’sock’em gangster streets of old timey Chicago.
-No, we’re in a theater.
+No, we’re in a theater above a Burger King.
 In San Francisco.
 In California.
 In the U.S.A.
 In North America.
 In the northern hemisphere.
 On earth.
 In space.

 3) You are doing what you’re doing.